If you’re thinking about living in Calgary or are a newcomer to Calgary, this guide will help you navigate life in your new surroundings.

 Calgary is a mountain-high city at 1,048 metres above sea level.
 The climate is dry, with generally low levels of humidity.

 Sitting on the prairies, Calgary gets the most sun of any of Canada’s major cities.
-Summers can be warm and dry with temperatures capable of reaching 30°C. More often than not it is mild, especially when compared with most of Canada.
+Summers can be warm and dry, with temperatures capable of reaching 30°C. More often than not it is mild, especially when compared with most of Canada.
 Even when it’s cold, it’s usually sunny.
-This can make living in Calgary in the summer a very attractive prospect.
+This can make living in Calgary in an attractive prospect.

 Weather in Calgary is characterized by four distinct seasons.
 It almost always cools off comfortably at night, when frost can occur at any time of the year.

-Winter is quite pleasant by cooler Canadian standards, with temperatures staying below -10°C for only a few weeks of the year.
-This season is made all the more pleasant by the city’s close proximity to the Rockies.
+Winter is quite pleasant by Canadian standards, with temperatures staying below -10°C for only a few weeks of the year.
+Winter is made all the more pleasant by the city’s close proximity to the Rockies.
 There are so many great ski resorts to choose from, so don’t be afraid to embrace the winter snow.

 When the dark Chinook arch appears in the western sky, the warm wind is about to blow in.
-That means that one day you might be wearing your winter jacket, the next, a short-sleeved shirt and shorts.
+One day you might be wearing your winter jacket, the next, a short-sleeved shirt and shorts.

 Running enthusiasts have been known to boast that they have run in shorts on at least one day in every month of the year, even in the depths of winter.